ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 srf02 driver: Move member variable initialization to declarations, standardize against other drivers and format. (#11891)
-message: srf02 driver: Move member variable initialization to declarations, standardize against other drivers and format. (#11891)

 * Migrate variable initialization from constructor list to declarations, standardize whitespace formatting, and alphabetize/organize order of methods and variables in srf02.cpp.